MAXIORBOY/SurfaceShapeEstimator/README.md

 * Why did you use www.wego.com website?
 This website allows to automatize a process of the web-scrapping.
 To collect travel time between two airports (...)   www.wego.com/schedules/XXX/YYY/  were XXX and YYY are IATA codes. (...)

+## Project's origin:
+It was a college project which I done by myself.
+After some time I created a GitHub account and I decided to add this project as a new repository.
+However I was not satisfied about code quality and visualization method, so I decided to "remaster" that project.
+I simplified and refractored all the code, changed visualization backend from ```matplotlib``` to ```plotly``` and added addidtional informations about airports in Earth example.

 ## Technology:
 * ```Python``` 3.8
 * ```numpy``` 1.19.4